AdobeXD/plugin-samples/guides/how-to-integrate-with-OAuth-guide/readme.md

 			})
 ```

 This part of the function sends a `GET` request to your server's `getRequestId` endpoint and returns `response.id`.

-Let's take a look at the code on the server side.
+Let's take a look at the code on the server side:

 ```javascript
 /* Authorized Request IDs (simulating database) */